bbqsauce87/HyperliquidBot/README.md

 ```

 This configuration creates orders worth roughly 50–100&nbsp;USDC each,
 keeping the exposure sensible for a 1000&nbsp;USDC account.
+The bot will
+immediately place buy and sell orders around the current mid price using
-You can still
+these sizes.
+You can still use `size_min` and `size_max` to specify the
-use `size_min` and `size_max` to specify the size directly in UBTC if you
+size directly in UBTC if you prefer.
-prefer.

 ## Startup test order

-For quickly verifying that the bot can submit trades, you can instruct it to
+If you want to quickly verify that trading works, you can instruct the bot to
 place a small limit order as soon as it starts.
-Set `start_order_price` and
+Provide `start_order_price` and
 `start_order_size` when constructing the bot:

 ```python
 bot = SpotLiquidityBot(start_order_price=90000, start_order_size=0.001)
 ```

+The bot normally starts **without** a test order; the example above would submit
-With the example above the bot submits a buy order for `0.001` BTC at a price of
-`90,000` USDC right after launch.
+a buy for `0.001` BTC at `90,000` USDC right after launch.